 From the Introduction to Andersonville.

 Another book based on the Civil War is The Red Acorn (1885), detailing the First Division of the Fourteenth Army Corps; their emblem the Red Acorn.
-McElroy's anti-Confederate Struggle for Missouri (1909) drew much criticism for its imbalanced views.
-John McElroy died on 12 October 1929.
+McElroy's anti-Confederate Struggle for Missouri (1909) drew much criticism for its unbalanced views.
+John McElroy died on 12 October, 1929.
+He lies buried at Arlington National Cemetery in Arlington, Arlington County, Virginia, USA.
 Andersonville was made into an Emmy award winning made-for-television movie in 1996.